Creating templates in Confluence Cloud: the 6-step guide

 4. Click ‘Create New Template’ in the top-right corner.

-5. Now you can edit your template much like how you’d edit a page.
+5. Edit your template much like how you’d edit a page.

 6. Once you’ve finished editing your new template, click ‘Save’ in the upper right corner.

-Note: You can't add images or attachments to templates with the current version of Confluence.
+Note: You can't add images or attachments to templates in the current version of Confluence Cloud.
 A workaround is to add placeholder text, labels, and variables.

-Variables are placeholders for information that is needed for each use of the template, but taking into account that the specific information will change each time, e.g. team member name.
+Variables are placeholders for information that you must fill out in every version of the template, but the specific information changes each time.
+For example, a variable for a team member’s name.

-2. Type in the shortcut /variable and select the ‘New variable’ tool.
+- Type in the shortcut '/variable' and select the 'New variable' tool.

 View the steps in the gif below! 👇

-Now you know how to create a Confluence template, you can enjoy benefits like better team cooperation, improved communication, and best of all - taking back your time!
+Now you know how to create a template in Confluence, you can enjoy benefits like better team cooperation, improved communication, and best of all - taking back your time!

 Discover more ways to keep everyone informed

 Want to keep everyone on the same page?
-With Content Formatting Macros for Confluence, you can create alerts, status updates, and more.
+Mosaic: Content Formatting Macros & Templates allows you to create alerts, status updates, and more.

 Written by